Ethics & Human Research Submission Guidelines

 A separate cover page should include

-- title of manuscript;
+- title of manuscript

-- estimated word count (not including references, tables, and other supplementary materials);
+- estimated word count (not including references, tables, and other supplementary materials)

-- coauthors’ names, professional titles, institutional affiliations, telephone numbers, and email addresses;
+- coauthors’ names, professional titles, institutional affiliations, telephone numbers, and email addresses

 Manuscript

-Manuscripts are blind reviewed by peer reviewers.
+- Manuscripts are blind reviewed by peer reviewers.
 Author identification should be removed from the text and references.
 This can be accomplished by referring to your work in the third person and citing the references in the usual manner (do not delete your name from the references).
-Acknowledgments should also be removed from the manuscript and endnotes.
+Manuscripts recommended for publication may be subject to revisions, additional review, and standard copyediting.
+Manuscripts will not be returned to authors.
+Copyright is transferred to The Hastings Center upon acceptance.
+Submit all supplementary materials (e.g., tables and figures) as separate Word documents.
+All supplementary materials should have a short title.

 Conflict of Interest